-I actually have two examples on the same topic to offer today.
-I have recently had my nose in the literature and research on the routine offering of induction of labour for advanced maternal age.
+I actually have two examples of ‘birthillogics’ to offer on this topic.
+I have long been interested in the literature and research on the routine offer of induction of labour for advanced maternal age.
 It’s something I wrote about in Inducing labour: making informed decisions.
 This literature is, if I may be so rude, a morass of unhelpfulness.
 Not, I hasten to add, that I am seeking to apportion blame for this, and it isn’t the real reason for my post, but it might help to put the birthillogics into context if I briefly explain what I see as the problem.

 You will likely (and rightly) be told that there are studies out there whose findings suggest that waiting carries an increased risk.
 But unfortunately that is not the whole story, and there are good reasons to be concerned about the extent to which the findings of the studies are accurate and relevant to the women making this decision today.
 Many of the studies do not take into account the fact that women who are older are more likely to have existing problems (such as high blood pressure) and more likely to have conceived through the use of assisted reproductive technologies (ARTs).
 Both the use of ARTs and the existence of other problems (sometimes called co-morbidity) can lead to problems in themselves, and so a good research study needs to take that into account and (in simple terms) try to separate out the risk caused by these known problems from any risk caused simply by age.
 Most of the studies don’t do that, and so their findings aren’t that helpful to the majority of women making this decision.